Grace to you and peace from God our Father and the Lord Jesus Christ.

-I think it goes without saying that sometimes we all are stubborn.
-Oftentimes we can be so stubborn that we bring harm to ourselves.
 Have you or someone you know been seriously sick and refused to get help or medical treatment?
-Why do you think that is?
 Why do some of us just refuse to see the seriousness of our sickness and get help for it?
 It comes down to pride.
 Sometimes it’s a confidence in our own strength.
 When faced with sickness, we often just like to “power through it”.
 We don’t want to ask for help.
-Asking for help means admitting weakness and no one likes that.
-It’s humiliating!
+Asking for help means admitting weakness and that’s humiliating!
 Of course, this can be very harmful.
 If you try to ignore the sickness and “power through it” you could be wasting valuable time.
-If you catch the illness soon enough, the doctors may be able to save you, but try to “Power through it”, and it could be too late.
+If you catch the illness soon enough, the doctors may be able to save you, but try to “power through it”, and it could be too late.
 That’s the point of course.
 If you have a serious disease, the earlier you seek medical attention, the better your chances, the more hope you have.

 Sin: Our Need for Hope

-The Psalmist begins by speaking of the “broken-hearted.”
+Notice: God heals the “broken-hearted.”
 In today’s culture a broken heart is an emotional thing.
 If Bobby dumps Sally, and Sally spends the rest of the day crying, eating profuse amounts of chocolate and listening to depressing break-up music, she is said to have “a broken heart”.
 That is not what our Psalm means when it talks about the broken-hearted.
 The idea is being so overwhelmed by troubles that you have no confidence or courage left.
 Someone who is broken-hearted has a complete loss of hope.
 A broken-hearted person recognises and freely admits their sin.
 They are sorry that they’ve have offended God.
-A broken-hearted person is the exact opposite of the self-made, hard hearted person.
+A broken-hearted person is the exact opposite of the proud, hard-hearted person.
 The main difference between these two types of people is shown by their reactions when confronted with their own sins.
 How did Pharaoh react when shown his sin?
+He was proud.
 He hardened his heart and refused to repent.
 How did David react when shown his sin?
 He was broken-hearted.
 He acknowledged his sin.
 He had anguish and pain because he knew that he was in sin and angered God.

 God: Foundation of Our Hope

-This gives the Psalmist—and us— a sure foundation for hope.
-Because God is all knowing, he knows exactly what our condition is.
+Since the God we hope in is all knowing, he knows exactly what our condition is.
 Indeed, he knows our condition far better than even we do.
-He’s like that doctor from our illustration.
-The doctor knows the patient’s condition better than the patient himself does.
+He’s like a doctor who knows the patient’s condition better than the patient himself does.
 The patient perhaps doesn’t understand all the implications this disease will entail.
 But the doctor knows and is ready to assist.
 In the same way, God knows our condition.
 He knows our sin down to the dirtiest, most hidden, most incriminating detail.

-Now, that doesn’t sound like good news, but we must remember that because God is also all powerful, he has the ability and strength to do something about our condition.
+Now, this is where it begins to sound like good news: We must remember that because God is also all powerful, he has the ability and strength to do something about our condition.
 If he can make it rain wherever and whenever he wills, then he has the ability to fix our sad and broken condition.
 And we know what kind of God we have, because if he cares for the baby ravens who need food, why wouldn’t he care for us?
 So, we can see that God is the foundation for our hope.
 He has the knowledge, power, and desire to do something for us, to rescue, deliver, and heal us.

-And may the peace of God, which passes all understanding, keep your and your minds through Jesus Christ our Lord.
+May the peace of God, which surpasses all understanding, guard your and your minds in Christ Jesus.
 Amen.